 Typically, forced heirship means you must leave a fixed amount of your wealth to individual family members.
 This can be enforced by local laws, even if it is against your wishes.

-A life insurance policy can help high net worth individuals bypass forced heirship rules.
-But careful planning on how your policy is structured and where you hold it is essential.
+A life insurance policy can help high-net-worth individuals bypass forced heirship rules.
+However, careful planning on how your policy is structured and where you hold it is essential.
 If done correctly, a life policy can be a great way to leave cash to your loved ones.

 Political risks affect investors worldwide.
 In extreme circumstances, a government can confiscate your assets.